Continuous Glucose Monitors (CGM)

 Step 1

-You will receive a CGM order confirmation via email and/or phone within two business days of your provider referral.
+The CGM team will contact you within two business days of your provider referral.

 Step 2

-Our IU Health CGM team will arrange for a client agreement signature.
+Our IU Health CGM team will ensure that you have signed a general consent form.

 Step 3